OpenCBM/nibtools/readme.txt

 Reading real disks into disk images:

-   1) connect 1541/71 drive to your PC's parallel port(s), using the XE1541/XA1541 and the XP1541/71 cables, XEP/XAP/XMP combo cable, or ZoomFloppy.
+   1) connect 1541/71 drive to your PC's parallel port(s), using the above cabling.

    2) insert disk into drive and start NIBTOOLS: nibread [options] filename.nib